 - They can be short on some people and don’t come up as high on the calf as you may want, but this all depends on your proportions

-These compression socks are awesome because they come in so many different designs and they have 3 different sizes.
+These A-Swift Compression Socks are awesome because they come in so many different designs and they have 3 different sizes.

 - These socks come in Small, Medium, and Large sizes so you can hopefully get a great fit!